-No exercise of option to purchase additional shares option to purchase additional shares
+No exercise of option to purchase additional shares Full exercise of option to purchase additional shares

-Per share \$ \$
+Per share \$ 0.70 \$ 0.70

-Total
+Total \$2,800,000 \$3,200 000,000

 We estimate the expenses of this offering and the Exchange Transactions, not including the underwriting discount, to be approximately \$3.2 million and such expenses are payable by us.
-We also have agreed to reimburse the underwriters for certain expenses incurred in connection with the offering in an amount up to
+We also have agreed to reimburse the underwriters for certain expenses incurred in connection with the offering in an amount up to \$360,000.

-\$.
 We have also granted to the representative a right of first refusal, subject to certain limitations, to act as the Bank's financial advisor in connection with certain future strategic transactions involving the Bank.
 The granted right of first refusal will terminate on the earliest of (i) the date of consummation of the offering, (ii) the date that is 180 calendar days after the effective date of termination of the underwriters' engagement (other than termination for cause), and (iii) December 31, 2021.
 We may terminate the right of first refusal for cause.